realworldocaml/book/en/compiler-backend.md

 ### Profiling native code

 The recording and analysis of where your application spends its execution time is known as *performance profiling*.
 OCaml native code binaries can be profiled just like any other C binary, by using the name mangling described earlier to map between OCaml variable names and the profiler output.

 Most profiling tools benefit from having some instrumentation included in the binary.
 OCaml supports two such tools:

 * GNU Gprof to measure execution time and call graphs.
 * The [Perf](https://perf.wiki.kernel.org/) profiling framework in modern versions of Linux.

+Note that many other tools that operate on native binaries such as Valgrind will work just fine with OCaml as long as the program is linked with the `-g` flag to embed debugging symbols.

 #### Gprof